Chapter 3 - Dirty Laundry

 Once outside, she sidestepped to get away from the glass cut-out on the door in case Hendricks looked around for her.
 To her right was the loading dock where deliveries must come in daily to keep the restaurants and shops stocked.
 On the left was the concrete enclosure hiding the commercial trash bins.
 Next to it, a small concrete footpath led around the building.
 To escape, the killer wouldn’t have gone toward the loading dock or the trash bins.

 Raina followed the footpath, scanning the ground.
 Around the corner of the building, she found a white card poking up from the hedges next to a patch of towering holly oak trees.
-She got down to her hands and knees to peer underneath the bushes, reaching into her purse for a tissue.
+She got down on her hands and knees to peer underneath the bushes, reaching into her purse for a tissue.
 She pulled out the white plastic card.
 It was still attached to an orange lanyard.
 Did someone from the convention pass through here?

 She flipped the card around.
 Brian Anderson.
 The man who confronted Claire about the missing breakfast spread.
 While this seemed like a weak motive for killing someone, if this animosity had gone on long enough, he could have snapped.